Skip to main content

 There should be a summary line (with the package name), a blank line, and then the rest of the commit message.

-• There should at the minimum be a Summary and Test Plan.
+• There should at the minimum be a Summary.

 • Bullet point lists should start with a dash.

-Here is an example in our standard format (make sure to check the box in the checklist):
+Here is an example in our standard format:

 tree: Add at v2.1.1